Building Lease Cost

 • Parties.
 The landlord and renters’ names should be included at the beginning of the lease, and any business name under which either party may operate.

 • Duration of the lease.
 Leases will always include a duration, whether it is a month-to-month lease agreement or something more permanent.
-Typically, commercial leases are three-year agreements.
+Typically, commercial leases are three-year agreements, but vary depending on the specific agreement between the landlord and the tenant.
 This clause should also include the date the lease begins and whether there will be a renewal option.

 • Property description.
 A description of the property includes the address, the type of building, square footage, and features available to the renter, like a parking lot.